AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2020/11/lowland-multimodality-detection/index.md

 However, we are not interested in most of "close to each other noisy modes" in practice.
 When we work with such distributions, we tend to make the density smoother.
 We tend to reduce the impact of noise patterns, even if such patterns are integral parts of the original distribution.
-We tend to group each bunch of nearby local maxima to a single mode.
+We tend to group each bunch of nearby local maxima into a single mode.

 During basic distribution exploration, we are interested only in "major" modes that make sense to us from the practical point of view.